fetchly/CustomerGlu-Flutter/README.md

 **6.** By clicking on Load campaign by id, will be opening one of the campaigns generated in your dashboard.
 The id will be automatically generated once you create the Campaign.
 The id is passed by on this function `CustomergluPlugin.loadCampaignById("CAMPAIGN_ID/TAG",autoclosewebview: true);`

 ![](https://cdn.discordapp.com/attachments/991788426078732398/1000815772496576552/Peek_24-07-2022_14-23.gif)

+You can check more about the documentation by clicking [here](https://docs.customerglu.com/sdk/flutter)